elasticdog/elasticdog-com/quartz/content/Inbox.md

-- perfectionism being a problem, self-pressure, the idea of good enough, 80/20 rule, tied to personal finance journey as well, productivity, 4000 weeks book, the simple thing unintitively be more optimal (referenced in Algorithms for Life book), find recent YouTube video on doing the most things.
+- perfectionism being a problem, self-pressure, the idea of good enough, 80/20 rule, tied to personal finance journey as well, productivity, 4000 weeks book, the simple thing unintitively be more optimal (referenced in Algorithms for Life book), perfectionism = procrastination (related to wabi-sabi), find recent YouTube video on doing the most things.

 - why static asset allocation for life. find recent article about research suggesting you should't change asset allocation in retirement to be more